ualsg/Visual-soundscapes/README.md

 ## Paper

-A [paper](https://doi.org/10.1016/j.compenvurbsys.2022.101915) about the work was published in _Computers, Environment and Urban Systems_ and it is available open access.
+A [paper](https://doi.org/10.1016/j.compenvurbsys.2022.101915) about the work was published in _Computers, Environment and Urban Systems_ and it is available open access [here](https://ual.sg/publication/2023-ceus-soundscapes/2023-ceus-soundscapes.pdf).

 If you use this work in a scientific context, please cite this article.